pektin/jam/docs/tut/comments.rst

 ::

     # Returns the given Fibonacci number
-    # Guaranteed to run in linear time
+    # Guaranteed to run in constant time
     def fib(n:Int)
         # Formula for finding the nth Fibonacci number
         # Uses the golden ratio constant (Phi) and it's reciprocal (phi)